thxi/icl_thesis/README.md

 - create design -> add zynq PS -> run block automation
 - tools -> settings -> change IP repo
 - add custom ip (change name of the ip) -> run connection automation. -> save block design
-- create wrapper for the block -> generate bitstream -> export block design to tcl (rename) and also get .hwh from .gen/hw_handoff and .bit from .runs
+- create HDL wrapper for the block in sources -> generate bitstream -> export block design to tcl (rename) and also get .hwh from .gen/hw_handoff and .bit from .runs
 - move the 3 files to pynq/overlays/something_name

 sample script: